SteveValanch/python-datascience-summerproj/PLANME.md

 that their drivers are almost entirely limited to simple speculation.
 The following consists of our primary
-questions: how can we get usable data on speculation? where can we get ENOUGH of it? how can we model this speculation in the market? this includes:
+questions: how can we get usable data on speculation? where can we get ENOUGH of it? how can we model this speculation in the market?

+(Zheng) what about shocks in the market? like when china banned crypto currency, the price of bitcoin dropped and can twitter show this kind of shocks?

+this includes:

 Who are the key influencers of speculation?